Skip to main content

 Research Description/Bio: Laura Assanmal Peláez is a PhD candidate in Sociology of Education at NYU Steinhardt's School of Culture, Education and Human Development.
 Prior to joining Steinhardt, she received a Bachelor of Arts in Social Research and Public Policy with a minor in Political Science from NYU Abu Dhabi in 2021.

-Born and raised in Honduras, Laura is an educator, youth worker, urban ethnographer, community organizer, and doctoral student.
-In her work, Laura explores the experiences of Latinx, asylum-seeking, South and Central American youth in New York City, with a focus on students experiencing housing insecurity.
-Her research explores how immigrant, unhoused, and mixed-status family students develop strategies to navigate NYC’s school and shelter system.
+Born and raised in Honduras, Laura is an educator, youth worker, urban ethnographer, and doctoral student.
+Her research explores the educational experiences of Latin American youth in New York City public schools, with attention to how students and families navigate urban school systems.

-Prior to starting her PhD, Laura has supported Engaging Latino Communities for Education (ENLACE) at the Bronx Institute at CUNY Lehman College.
-Laura has also served as a volunteer teaching assistant at Brooklyn International High School.
-In addition, Laura helped co-found the New Neighbors Network, a mutual aid collective dedicated to uplifting, and advocating with newcomer, unhoused youth living in city shelters in Manhattan Valley.
+Prior to starting her PhD, Laura supported Engaging Latino Communities for Education (ENLACE) at the Bronx Institute at CUNY Lehman College.
+She has also served as a volunteer teaching assistant at Brooklyn International High School.

-Laura is a member of the adjunct faculty at the Education Studies Program at NYU Steinhardt and the NYU Gallatin School of Individualized Study, a graduate researcher at the Metropolitan Center for the Research on Equity and the Transformation of Schools and an editor at the Voices in Urban Education Journal (VUE).
+Laura is a member of the adjunct faculty at the Education Studies Program at NYU Steinhardt and the NYU Gallatin School of Individualized Study, a graduate student researcher at the Metropolitan Center for Research on Equity and the Transformation of Schools, and an editor at the Voices in Urban Education Journal (VUE), housed at NYU.

 Selected Awards, Publications, and Presentations: